Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Introduction

-For the practical implementation of the test of conditional independence of the treatment and outcome, we rely on double machine learning (DML) methods as proposed in \citet{Chetal2018}.
-These methods employ doubly robust (DR) score functions for causal parameter estimation and enable flexible adjustment for high-dimensional covariates using machine learning, while maintaining root-\(n\) consistency under suitable regularity conditions.
-A key property of DR scores is \citet{Neyman1959} orthogonality, which makes DR estimation relatively insensitive to biases in the estimation of nuisance components such as outcome, treatment, or mediator models, such as regularization bias common in machine learning methods.
 More specifically, we build on \citet{Apfel2023learning}, who consider a closely related testing problem of jointly verifying instrument validity and treatment exogeneity given observed covariates, and propose a DR score for a joint conditional independence test across all values of the (possibly high-dimensional) conditioning set.
 In the same vein (and even if practically less attractive due to the required separability condition), we also propose a DML test comparing BD and FD methods, where the test statistic is based on the mean difference of the DR score functions for conditional mean potential outcomes under each approach.
 See \cite{Robins+94} and \cite{RoRo95} for BD-based DR score functions under the selection-on-observables assumption, and \cite{Fulcheretal2019} for analogous DR scores based on the FD criterion.

 We investigate the finite-sample performance of our conditional independence test in a simulation study and find it to perform well for sample sizes of a few thousand observations.
-As an empirical illustration, we apply our method to two randomized experiments: a cognitive-behavioral therapy intervention for maternal depression in Pakistan \citep{baranov2020} and an information intervention on social norms regarding women's employment in Saudi Arabia \citep{bursztyn2020}.
+As an empirical illustration, we apply our method to two randomized experiments previously considered by \citet{kwon2024testing} (for testing full mediation alone): a cognitive-behavioral therapy intervention for maternal depression in Pakistan \citep{baranov2020} and an information intervention on social norms regarding women's employment in Saudi Arabia \citep{bursztyn2020}.
 In both cases, we reject the joint null of full mediation and mediator exogeneity.

 Our paper is related to a large literature on causal mediation analysis that assesses direct and indirect effects based on selection-on-observables assumptions imposing the conditional exogeneity of the treatment and the mediator given observed covariates, see for instance \citet{FlFl09}, \citet{ImKeYa10}, \citet{Hong10}, \citet{TchetgenTchetgenShpitser2011}, and \citet{Huber2012}, among many others.
 It is specifically related to studies aiming at testing the absence of a direct effect or full mediation when (implicitly or explicitly) imposing such selection-on-observables assumptions.
 In contrast to this literature, we do not impose selection-on-observables assumptions a priori, but propose a method that jointly tests this assumption together with full mediation under specific conditions.